 Source: *U.S. Bureau of Labor Statistics

-The BLS reports that need for elementary, middle school and high school teachers could grow about 6% from 2014 to 2024, which is about average for all occupations.
-The BLS also reports that post-secondary education employment is expected to increase by 13% due to an expected increase in college and university enrollment between 2014 and 2024.
-Employment of history professors is projected at 10% (above average), with greater increases seen in post-secondary employment at large.
+The BLS reports that need for elementary, middle school and high school teachers could grow about 3-4% from 2018 to 2028, which is below average for all occupations.
+The BLS also reports that post-secondary education employment is expected to increase by 11% due to an expected increase in college and university enrollment between 2018 and 2028.
+Employment of history professors is projected at 6% (average), with greater increases seen in post-secondary employment at large.